JeffHing/angular-width-query/README.md

 directives to an Angular module.

-To add the directives, call `widthQueryDirective()` with the name of the Angular module, and the options:
+To add the directives, call `widthQueryDirective()` with the name of the Angular module, and any options:

 ```javascript
 widthQueryDirective('app', {